 Research and clinical development

 But clinical development is the area that has suffered most.
 More than half of the CGT companies surveyed report difficulties in recruiting patients or having to suspend trial enrollment to minimize the risk of COVID-19 exposure for participants.
 That has meant delays in activating new sites and the postponement of new trials.
-It is worth noting that the level of disruption for CGT trials appears to be lower than that experienced more broadly in the pharmaceutical industry, possibly reflecting the facts that CGTs address serious and rare conditions and that clinics and patients alike are determined to continue those trials if at all possible.
+It is worth noting that the level of disruption for CGT trials appears to be lower than that experienced more broadly in the pharmaceutical industry, possibly reflecting the facts that CGTs address serious and rare conditions and that clinics and patients alike are determined to continue those trials if at all possible.4 Nevertheless, difficult decisions have had to be made.
+For example, weighing the risks, a CGT company decided to halt trials in pediatric diseases but continue with those in oncology.5

 Patient assessment has also proved challenging.
 Some 55 percent of surveyed companies say they had missed follow-up assessments of patients already in trials.
 Travel restrictions, patient concerns about being exposed to the novel coronavirus or actually catching it, and the withdrawal of all but essential services from some healthcare sites have been contributing factors.